kevcx2/shapeLM/README.md

 # shapeLM

 Parse and validate arbitrary LLM text into structured, typed data using JSON Schema.

-LLMs don't always return clean JSON.
-They wrap it in markdown, use trailing commas, leave strings unquoted, or bury the object in prose. shapeLM extracts, repairs, coerces, and validates that output against your schema — so you get typed data instead of string munging.
+LLM providers have subtle differences in their native structured output implementations that are a pain to work around, and may have schema size limits.

-Works with any LLM and any calling convention.
-No special "structured output" mode required.
+ShapeLM works with any LLM and any calling convention.

 ## Requirements